Ethnic Chinese in Panama: History

+During the Ming and Qing dynasties, many of the Chinese people were experiencing difficulties in their homeland, which led them to leave in search for a better opportunity for their families and themselves.
 The Chinese community in Panama began to form in the latter half of the 19th century.
-The first group of Chinese labourers arrived in the country on 30 March 1854 aboard the Clipper Sea Witch to work on the Panama Railroad and later established in Jamaica.
+The first group of Chinese laborers arrived in the country on 30 March 1854 aboard the Clipper Sea Witch to work on the Panama Railroad and later established in Jamaica.
+However, the Chinese community's labor on the railroad led them into harsh situations, where they faced mistreatment, illness, and dangerous labor.
+Even though they have contributed to the railroad, their efforts were undervalued and unrecognized at the time.
 By the early 20th century, they had already come to play a crucial role in other sectors of the economy as well; they owned over 600 retail stores, and the entire country was said to depend on provisions from their stores.
 The community faced various challenges, including a 1903 law declaring them as "undesirable citizens", a 1913 head tax, a 1928 law requiring them to submit special petitions in order to become Panamanian citizens, and the revocation of their citizenship under the 1941 constitution promulgated by Arnulfo Arias.
 However, their citizenship was restored in 1946 under the new constitution which declared all people born in Panama to be citizens.
 Immigration slowed during the 1960s and 1970s, but resumed during the reform and opening up of China, as Deng Xiaoping's government began to relax emigration restrictions.
 The older Chinatowns, such as the one at Salsipuedes, have become of less importance in the Chinese community recently.
 Though they were described as "hives" of activity in the 1950s and 1960s, the opening of large department stores reduced the importance of Chinese retailers, and as the years went on, many closed their shops; a few retailers of Chinese products remain in the area, staffed by recent immigrants.
 Many Chinese emigrated to neighboring Colombia and/or United States [where Chinese and Hispanic populations live] during the dictatorship of Manuel Antonio Noriega.
+In the mid-1980s, when the new wave of Chinese immigrants arrives to Panama, most of them were illegal.
+Anti-Chinese became popular again and many of the Chinese Panamanian were forced to question their assimilation into Panamanian society.